hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/wan/README.md

 The example also assumes you have two running Kubernetes clusters and the `kubectl` tool installed.
 For all the commands the indication `(Receiver)` means that `kubectl` uses the context of the receiver cluster and the indication `(Publisher)` means that `kubectl` uses the context of the publisher cluster.

+**Note**: This Code Sample presents WAN Replication via LoadBalancer, which may result in the communication over only one of the target members.
+If you need higher performance, please check out [External Smart Client Code Sample](../external-client) and use such configuration in the WAN Replication part.

 ## 1. Create Receiver Cluster

 Hazelcast uses Kubernetes API for the member discovery and it therefore requires granting view permission to certain resources.